ytakefuji/openai/README.md

 </pre>

 # Exercise
-0. Make sure cookie-editor in edge browser showing your cookies.
-To show the content of cookie-editor, you should run bing.com with edge.
+0. Make sure cookie-editor in edge browser showing your cookies, not empty.
+To show the content of cookie-editor, after logging into your Microsoft account at the Edge, you will need to access bing.com.

 1. Write a program for interactively asking a question to EdgeGPT and returning the response.